YOU SHINE ONSTAGE

 A movement audition lets us see you learn a simple combination and demonstrate your movement on stage.
 No dance experience needed—just come ready to move!

-What should I wear?
+What should I wear for movement?

 Don’t stress—just wear clothes you can move easily in, like sweats, leggings, or sneakers.
 We care about how you move, not what you’re wearing.